mile95/aoc23/README.md

 # Advent Of Code 2023

+My solutions to advent of code 2023 in Python (maybe a few in bash as well!)

+## Running instructions

-Running any solution (assuming input is placed in input.txt)
+Running any python solution (assuming input is placed in input.txt)

     python3 dayX.py

+Running any bash solution

+    ./dayX.sh